prevention-icon

 They grow up to 15mm long and are dark brown to black, with a textured velvet appearance.

-Black house spiders prefer living in dry habitat areas and secluded locations such as window frames, gutters, eaves, bricks, garages, sheds and even toilets.
-Outdoors, you may come across them among rocks and underneath tree bark, or inside tree trunks and logs.
+Black house spiders prefer dry habitats and secluded locations such as window frames, gutters, eaves, bricks, garages, sheds, and even toilets.
+Outdoors, you may encounter them among rocks, underneath tree bark, or inside tree trunks and logs.

 By fir0002flagstaffotos@gmail.com Canon 20D + Sigma 150mm f/2.8 – Own work, GFDL 1.2, https://commons.wikimedia.org/w/index.php?curid=2850030